dyhes/zulip/docs/git/zulip-tools.md

 ## Push to a pull request

-`tools/push-to-pull-request` is primarily useful for maintainers who are merging other users' commits into a Zulip repository.
+`tools/push-to-pull-request` is primarily useful for maintainers who are merging other users' commits into a Aloha repository.
 After doing `reset-to-pull-request` or `fetch-pull-request` and making some changes, you can push a branch back to a pull request with e.g.
 `tools/push-to-pull-request 1234`.
 This is useful for a few things: